-We welcome your interest in our program.
-If you have any questions and/or would like additional information, please contact our program office or one of our advisors, Click here for advisor contact information.
-We also welcome you to visit our office in the Kremen School of Education and Human Development - Room 156.
+We welcome your interest!
+If you have any questions or would like additional information, please contact our Department Office in the Kremen School of Education and Human Development - Room 350, (559) 278-0340.

-The program is a 60-unit program that admits approximately 35 students per year and takes an average of 5 semesters or 2.5 years to complete. .
-Average cost to complete the program is $18,900 over a period of 2.5 years.
+The program is a 60-unit program that seeks to admit 25-30 students per year and takes an average of 5 semesters or 2.5 years to complete.
+Average cost to complete the program is $19,000 over a period of 2.5 years.

-The Program was recently ranked 13th in the Nation by the U.S. News and World Report.
-Student outcomes are evaluated each year using field-site evaluation and learning objective rubrics as a part of the overall program evaluation.
-The Program has a total of three Federal RSA training grants that generate a total of $300,936.00 each year in student support in the form of tuition and scholarships.
-Recently the state of CA passed statutory requirements for the Licensed Professional Clinical Counselor (LPCC).
-Rehabilitation counseling students have taken additional units and met additional criteria toward this licensure.
+Student outcomes are evaluated each year using field-site evaluation and learning objective rubrics as a part of overall program evaluation.
+The Program has a U.S. Department of Education, Rehabilitation Services Administration (RSA) training grant that generates an average of $130,000 annually for student support in the form of four (4) semesters of paid tuition, professional development, and related expenses.
+Recently, the State of California passed statutory requirements for the Licensed Professional Clinical Counselor (LPCC) credential in which students have taken additional units and met criteria toward this license.

-For the 2013-2014 academic year, a total of 25 students graduated from the program.
-In 2012-13, 35 students graduated and in 2011-2012, a total of 21 students completed the program.
+During the 2014-2015 academic year (AY), a total of 33 students graduated from the program.
+In 2013-2014, 25 students graduated and in 2012-2013, a total of 35 students completed the program.
 All students passed their clinical coursework (100%).
-In 2012-13, Sixty-seven percent of students passed their Comprehensive Exam on their first attempt, 28% passed on their second attempt.
-Approximately 65% of graduates from the program find employment within six months of completion.
+In the 2014-2015 AY, 63% of students passed the comprehensive examination on the first attempt and 100% passed on their second attempt.
+Forty percent (40%) of last year's graduates completed the program with the master's degree and the Certified Rehabilitation Counseling (CRC) credential.
+Approximately, 81% of graduates from the program find employment within six months of completion.

 Rehabilitation counselors work in a variety of settings and perform a variety of roles.
-Graduates of the program have went on to work at locations such as Department of Rehabilitation, Independent living centers, Substance abuse agencies, as well as a variety of non-profit, for-profit and private practices aimed at helping persons with disabilities achieve autonomy and independence.
+Graduates of the program have went on to work at locations such mental health facilities, substance abuse agencies, Department of Rehabilitation, independent living centers, as well as a variety of non-profit, for-profit, and private practices aimed at helping individuals with a wide range of health conditions achieve autonomy and independence.